 Poisons are regarded with fear and loathing by knights and high lords alike in the feudal society of the Seven Kingdoms.
 Many regard them as vile weapons used only by the debauched sots of the Free Cities.
 It is also seen as a weapon of bastards and women.

 Common poisons include nightshade, derived from a plant, and powdered greycap, derived from a variety of toadstool.
 Animal and insect venoms such as basilisk and manticore venom are also known to be used, though they are harder to gather.
 Manticore venom is particularly vicious and can be treated to make it work more slowly, causing its victim to die in slow agony.
 Every hedge maester knows the common poisons.

 Rare poisons include the strangler, which is made from a plant found only in the Jade Sea.
 It kills by closing the windpipe and therefore suffocating its victims.
 It is a poison that has been used in the past to kill kings, a reason many kings now employ food-tasters.

 There are also ambiguous poisons.
-Moon tea aborts pregnancies which makes some maesters reluctant to call it a medicine.
+Moon tea aborts pregnancies, which makes some maesters reluctant to call it a medicine.
 Sweetsleep brings deep sleep in small doses, but larger doses can kill.
 Large enough doses of most medicines can be fatal; the difference with sweetsleep is that the fatal dose is still quite small relative to other medicines.
 A maester must therefore be very careful when administering it.
 Some poisons do not kill, but only make the victim indisposed for a time.